lucia-auth/lucia/documentation/content/oauth/providers/google.md

 ---
 _order: 0
 title: "Google"
+description: "Learn about using the Google provider in Lucia OAuth integration"
 ---

 OAuth integration for Google.
 Refer to [Google OAuth documentation](https://developers.google.com/identity/protocols/oauth2/web-server#httprests) for getting the required credentials.
 Provider id is `google`.